jewettaij/calc_writhe/README.md

 5) For curves which are not closed, automatically attempt to close them in a reasonable way beforehand.
-(Currently *calc_writhe* closes the two ends directly with a single line segment, regardless of the distance between them, or the proximity of this line segment to other parts of the curve.)
+(Currently *calc_writhe* closes the two ends directly with a single line segment, regardless of the distance between them, or the proximity of this line segment to other parts of the curve.
+This will usually cause numeric instability.)

 I have no plans to implement any of these features. -A 2020-5-22